Editorial

 Read post →

-Spam blockers and AI call screeners get marketed as the same thing.
+Traditional call-management tools and AI call screeners get marketed as the same thing.
 They aren't.
-One handles known bad numbers; the other triages unknown callers.
+One reacts to known bad numbers; the other triages unknown callers.
 Here's how to tell which you actually need.

 Read post →

-You want unknown numbers to stop ringing through.
+You want unknown numbers to stop interrupting you.
 You also need the doctor, the school, and the delivery driver to actually reach you.
 Here's how to do both.

 Read post →